- Got any advice for improving my chances of getting in?

 Hollins accepts approximately twelve new writers each year for our two-year program.
 So there are usually twenty-four Creative Writing grad students around, along with a considerable number of undergraduates who are serious writers themselves; many undergrads come to Hollins because of the Creative Writing program.
 And then there’s the faculty...

 Members of our core MFA faculty read each application at least twice.
 We don't farm out the applications to paid readers.
-We have a meeting to discuss our favorite writers in the pool.
+We have a meeting to discuss the top writers in the pool.
 We want to admit the best applicants for our program in the three genres (fiction, poetry, and nonfiction).
-Our current class is made up, in unequal parts, of poets, fiction writers, and nonfiction writers.
+Each entering class is made up, in unequal parts, of poets, fiction writers, and nonfiction writers; if you come here you'll be one of just a dozen first-year MFAers.

 - May I transfer credits from another graduate writing program to Hollins?
 Or apply credits from the Hollins MA in CW toward the Hollins MFA degree?